 Wash your face twice a day.
 You may also need to wash your face again after you exercise.
 Consistent face washing removes dirt, oil, bacteria, makeup, and pollution from your skin.
 A creamy or gel-based wash is preferable, because it won’t irritate your skin when used regularly.

 Exfoliate once a week.
-This helps accelerate the process of skin cell turnover so that your skin looks more radiant.
+This helps accelerate the process of skin cell turnover so your skin looks more radiant.
 You’ll notice immediate effects after the process.

 Wear sunscreen every day.
 The AAD recommends a sunscreen of at least 30 SPF.